Seed Translational Research Program: Funding Program Application

-The Seed Translational Research Projects are designed to directly advance promising MSU research toward translation for societal benefit.
-Innovations that have emerged from prior fundamental research with a clear underlying analytical and/or experimental proof of concept would be candidates for STRP funding.
+The Seed Translational Research Program is designed to directly advance promising MSU research toward translation for societal benefit.
+Innovations that have emerged from prior fundamental research with a clear underlying analytical and/or experimental proof of concept would be candidates for the STRP program.
 We aim to fund a diverse set of projects spanning varied academic disciplines and we hope to support projects where graduate students or postdoctoral researchers will participate in translation activities and explore potential careers associated with research translation.

-We invite applicants to submit a proposal to translate their ongoing work toward practice and impact.
+We invite researchers to submit the following application to support the translation of their ongoing work toward practice and impact.

 - Funding to be awarded in tranches, with funding decisions contingent upon timely milestone completion and a clear need for additional funding, and on a competitive basis